BosqueLanguage/bosquelanguage.github.io/_posts/2025-09-25-trustworthy-agents.md

 Based on [previous work](https://dl.acm.org/doi/abs/10.1145/3622758.3622895) and experience while we hypothesize that, these three components are closely linked.
 Fundamentally, an API that is easy for a human to use, and for formal verification tooling to reason about, is also an API that is easy for an Large Language Model (LLM) AI Agent to use.

+The resulting APIs and AI Agents operating on them are **trustworthy-by-construction** in that they are designed to provide a clear contract on what the result of an action, and thus an agents plan will be, and ensure that an agent works with a proscribed set of resources and is fully sandboxed in terms of what it can access.

 ## Creating an API Suitable for a Trustworthy-by-Construction Agent

 The first step in creating a truly Agentic optimized programming API framework is to develop a suitable **action language and specification system**.
 Consider the task of paying a bill.
 The core API is as simple as: